Embalming: Notable embalmings

-Sad embalming, which took place on November 16th, I was always there.
-The Infantes and Queen's lasted seven hours.
-Once that affliction was over, it was time to put the clothes on, which was almost impossible due to the state of dissolution [of the body] of Her Majesty, but it was done as well as possible, bearing the Orders and the Royal Mantle, but it was necessary to close the coffin, because it's not possible to describe the state of dissolution.
+The sad embalming took place on November 16th, and I was present throughout.
+The procedure for the Infante and the Queen lasted seven hours.
+Once that ordeal was over, it was time to dress the body, which was nearly impossible due to the state of dissolution of Her Majesty.
+Nevertheless, it was done as well as possible, including the placement of the Orders and the Royal Mantle.
+It was ultimately necessary to close the coffin, for the state of dissolution was beyond description.